Adarshshriram/project6-git/README.md

 - Go to GitHub
 - Click New Repository
-- Name it something like my-static-website
+- Name it something " project6-git"
 - Keep it public.

 ## Push Files to GitHub